Carpenter Insurance

 Hear from customers like you who purchased small business insurance.

-Review answers to commonly asked questions about carpenter public liability insurance and other types of business insurance.
+Review answers to common questions about carpenter public liability insurance, other types of business insurance, and more.

 Do carpentry businesses need to be licensed, bonded, and insured?

 • Taking on certain types of work.
 You may need a license to do specific tasks, including carpentry and/or electrical work.
-These requirements differ by state.
+These requirements differ by state and municipality.

 • Accepting large-scale or particular projects.
 You might need a permit for a specific project.
 Such as, building a structure of a certain height, or converting one type of room into another, could require a permit.
 Again, this depends on your state laws.

-• Securing contracts.
+• Meeting contract requirements.
 Several types of surety bonds are common in construction, including bid bonds, performance bonds, and payment bonds.
 They act as a guarantee you'll fulfill the terms of a contract.
 You may need one to bid on a project, apply for a license, or work with a specific client.

 What other insurance policies do carpenters need?

-While general liability insurance, sometimes called public liability, and workers' compensation provide crucial protection against workplace injuries and third-party claims, it doesn't cover every risk.
-Carpenters should also consider the following insurance products:
+While general liability insurance, sometimes called public liability, and workers' compensation provide crucial protection against workplace injuries and third-party claims, they don't cover every risk.
+Carpenters should also consider the following insurance products as part of their risk management plan:

 Why do carpenters need to maintain continuous coverage?